 Once all done up top, it is the same way down to the bottom as you make your way back to the road and off to your next destination in the Daintree.

 In addition to your time hiking Mount Sorrow, you can continue onto some other Daintree attractions.
 There is plenty to do around the area if you have a couple days to spare:

-1) Daintree Walks – Dubuji, Jindalba and Marjdda – There are three main walks that you can take part of throughout the Daintree and get a bit closer to the wildlife of the area. » Learn more about the Dubuji Boardwalk.
+1) Daintree Walks – Dubuji, Jindalba and Marjdda – There are three main Daintree walks that you can take part of throughout the rainforest and get a bit closer to the wildlife of the area. » Learn more about the Dubuji Boardwalk.

 2) Mason Café and Emmagen Creek Swimming Holes – Since you cannot really swim in the water off the coast (due to stingers and fresh water crocodiles), make your way to a couple swimming holes, where you can cool off in the water.

 3) Daintree Beaches – Cow Bay, Myall Beach, Thorton Beach – Looking for some beach time?
 Well, there are plenty of beaches all along the coast.